Welcome to online CS290 Web Development! (Some links only-available to registered students)

 You should expect a response to emails within 48 hours.
 Emails sent over the weekend sometimes take longer to respond to.

-Post all course-related questions on the Piazza board so the whole class may benefit from our conversation.
-Please sign up yourself on Piazza sign up.
-You can use the course Slack channel to ask questions as well.
+Post all course-related questions on the Ed board so the whole class may benefit from our conversation.
+You have already been sided up automatically for Ed.
+You can use the course Teams channel to ask questions as well.

 We will post some resources that might be used as supplementing materials in the resources page and we will update this page throughout the term.